USPS close to settlement with 19 states on election mail, service delays, sources say

 “One of the real challenges right now is, whether you support any new changes being made or oppose them, we’re getting to the point where even good changes could have a negative impact because of voter confusion and lack of ability to the plan,” said David Becker, executive director of the nonprofit, nonpartisan Center for Election Innovation & Research.
 “If this can bring certainty, that’s a very positive thing.”

 Bastian and Marrero’s orders offered scathing rebukes of DeJoy’s cost-cutting initiatives and the Postal Service’s election mail policies.
-Bastian wrote that the 14 states in his suit proved DeJoy, a major GOP financier and former supply-chain logistics executive, and President Trump were “involved in a politically motivated attack” on the nation’s mail service.
+Bastian wrote that the 14 states in his lawsuit proved DeJoy, a major GOP financier and former supply-chain logistics executive, and President Trump were “involved in a politically motivated attack” on the nation’s mail service.

 Marrero wrote that the plaintiffs in his case would “likely succeed” at trial in proving that USPS lacked “legitimate justification for rolling out (and retaining) [DeJoy’s] policy, which has contributed to meaningful documented delays in service, in the middle of a pandemic when service standards were already impaired and a vast influx of mail-in ballots expected.”